-(a) Except as provided in 420-3-26-.07(40)(b) of this section, a licensee shall survey with a radiation detection survey instrument at the end of each day of use all areas where radioactive drugs were prepared for use or administered.

-(b) A licensee shall survey with a radiation detection survey instrument at least once each week all areas where radioactive drugs or radioactive wastes are stored.

-(c) A licensee shall conduct the surveys required by 420-3-26-.07(40)(a) and (b) so as to able to measure dose rates as low as 1 microsievert (0.1 millirem) per hour.

-(d) A licensee shall establish dose rate action levels for the surveys required by 420-3-26-.07(40)(a) and (b) and shall require that the individual performing the survey immediately notify the Radiation Safety Officer if a dose rate exceeds an action level.

-(e) A licensee shall survey for removable contamination at the end of each day of use all areas where generators and bulk radioactive drugs are prepared for use or administered and each week where radioactive materials are stored.

-(f) A licensee shall conduct the surveys required by 420-3-26-.07(40)(e) so as to be able to detect contamination on each wipe sample of 33.3 becquerels (2000 dpm).

-(g) A licensee shall establish removable contamination action levels for the surveys required by 420-3-26-.07(40)(e) and shall require that the individual performing the survey immediately notify the Radiation Safety Officer if contamination exceeds action levels.
+- (a) Except as provided in 420-3-26-.07(40)(b) of this section, a licensee shall survey with a radiation detection survey instrument at the end of each day of use all areas where radioactive drugs were prepared for use or administered. - (b) A licensee shall survey with a radiation detection survey instrument once each week, or at other intervals authorized by the Agency, all areas where radioactive drugs, sealed sources or radioactive wastes are stored. - (c) A licensee shall conduct the surveys required by 420-3-26-.07(40)(a) and (b) so as to able to measure dose rates as low as 1 microsievert (0.1 millirem) per hour. - (d) A licensee shall establish dose rate action levels for the surveys required by 420-3-26-.07(40)(a) and (b) and shall require that the individual performing the survey immediately notify the Radiation Safety Officer if a dose rate exceeds an action level. - (e) A licensee shall survey for removable contamination at the end of each day of use, or at other intervals authorized by the Agency, all areas where radioactive drugs were prepared for use or administered.
+The licensee shall also survey for removable contamination each week all areas where radioactive materials are stored. - (f) A licensee shall conduct the surveys required by 420-3-26-.07(40)(e) so as to be able to detect contamination on each wipe sample of 33.3 becquerels (2000 dpm). - (g) A licensee shall establish removable contamination action levels for the surveys required by 420-3-26-.07(40)(e) and shall require that the individual performing the survey immediately notify the Radiation Safety Officer if contamination exceeds action levels. - (h) A licensee does not need to perform the surveys required by

-(h) A licensee does not need to perform the surveys required by 420-3-26-.07(40)(a) in area(s) where patients or human research subjects are confined when they can not be released pursuant to 420-3-26.07(41).
+420-3-26-.07(40)(a) in area(s) where patients or human research subjects are confined when they cannot be released pursuant to 420-3-26.07(41).